“American history is longer, larger, more various, more beautiful, and more terrible than

 Read More

-Topics: Voting Rights, Reconstruction, civic education
+Voting Rights,

 Facing History recently hosted a webinar with Dr. Hasan Kwame Jeffries concerning the significance and legacy of the Reconstruction Era.
 Dr. Jeffries is Associate Professor of History at The Ohio State University, and a scholar of African American History and Black Studies.
 Dr. Jeffries guided an audience of educators through an examination of how the Reconstruction Era has been remembered and the impact of its various legacies on contemporary society.
-We invite readers to view the complete on-demand webinar with Dr. Hasan Kwame Jeffries, Reexamining Reconstruction
+We invite readers to view the complete on-demand webinar with Dr. Hasan Kwame Jeffries, Reexamining Reconstruction.

 Read More

-Topics: Reconstruction
+Topics:

 During this election season, educators are navigating conversations with their students about politics, race, and racism in ways that seem without precedent, all while facing real pressures to remain nonpartisan.
 This tension notwithstanding, it’s necessary to understand race and racism as a political issue of membership and power, rather than a partisan one of liberal or conservative ideology.
 Doing so creates space to more truly confront injustice in policy and practice.
 As educators, this critical distinction can help us have the nuanced discussions we aim to have with our students around civic engagement, with a historical lens that contextualizes our moment.